RodneyShag/Parallel_programming/readme.md

 println((System.nanoTime - startTime) / 1000000)
 ```

-The above method can be improved:
+The above method can be improved by
-- Do Multiple repetitions
+- doing Multiple repetitions
-- Do statistical treatment - computing mean and variance
+- statistical treatment - computing mean and variance
-- Eliminate outliers
+- Eliminating outliers
-- Ensure steady state (warm-up).
-This can be achieved by using a tool called "ScalaMeter"
+- Ensuring steady state (warm-up).
+This can be achieved by using a tool called _ScalaMeter_
-- Prevent anomalies (Garbage Collection, Just-in-time compilation)
+- Preventing anomalies (Garbage Collection, Just-in-time compilation)

 ## Copy: Implementation